Description of Procedure or Service

 Policy Guidelines

-For individuals who have type 1 diabetes who receive an artificial pancreas device system with a lowglucose suspend feature, the evidence includes 3 randomized controlled trials (RCTs) conducted in home settings.
+For individuals who have type 1 diabetes who receive an artificial pancreas device system with a low-glucose suspend feature, the evidence includes 3 randomized controlled trials (RCTs) conducted in home settings.
 Relevant outcomes are symptoms, change in disease status, morbid events, resource utilization, and treatment-related morbidity.
-Primary eligibility criteria of the key RCT, the Automation to Simulate Pancreatic Insulin Response (ASPIRE) trial, were ages 16-to-70 years old, type 1 diabetes, glycated hemoglobin levels between 5.8% and 10.0%, and at least 2 nocturnal hypoglycemic events (≤65 mg/dL) lasting more than 20 minutes during a 2-week run-in phase.
+Primary eligibility criteria of the key RCT, the Automation to Simulate Pancreatic Insulin Response (ASPIRE) trial, were ages 16 to 70 years, type 1 diabetes, glycated hemoglobin levels between 5.8% and 10.0%, and at least 2 nocturnal hypoglycemic events (≤65 mg/dL) lasting more than 20 minutes during a 2-week run-in phase.
 Both trials required at least 6 months of insulin pump use.
 Both RCTs reported significantly less hypoglycemia in the treatment group than in the control group.
 In both trials, primary outcomes were favorable for the group using an artificial pancreas system; however, findings from 1 trial were limited by nonstandard reporting of hypoglycemic episodes, and findings from the other trial were no longer statistically significant when 2 outliers (children) were excluded from analysis.
 The RCT limited to adults showed an improvement in the primary outcome (area under the curve for nocturnal hypoglycemic events).
 The area under the curve is not used for assessment in clinical practice but the current technology does allow user and provider review of similar trend data with continuous glucose monitoring.
 Results from the ASPIRE study suggested that there were increased risks of hyperglycemia and potential diabetic ketoacidosis in subjects using the threshold suspend feature.
 This finding may be related to whether or not actions are taken by the user to assess glycemic status, the etiology of the low glucose reading (activity, diet or medication), or to resume insulin infusion.
 Both retrospective and prospective observational studies have reported reductions in rates and severity of hypoglycemic episodes in automated insulin delivery system users.
 The evidence suggests that the magnitude of reduction for hypoglycemic events in the type 1 diabetes population is likely to be clinically significant.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have type 1 diabetes who receive an artificial pancreas device system with a closed-loop insulin delivery system, the evidence includes a 13-week multicenter RCT of the iLet Bionic Pancreas System compared to usual care in 326 individuals ages 6 to 79 years with type 1 diabetes.
-Comparator group participants continued their pre-study subcutaneous insulin delivery (either multiple daily injections, an insulin pump without automation of insulin delivery, an insulin pump with predictive low glucose suspend feature, or an insulin pump as part of an HCL system) plus real-time CGM.The glycated hemoglobin level decreased from 7.9% to 7.3% in the closed-loop insulin delivery system group and did not change (7.7% at both time points) in the standard-care group.
-The rate of severe hypoglycemia was 17.7 events per 100 participant-years in the closed-loop insulin delivery system group and 10.8 events per 100 participant-years in the standard-care group.
+For individuals who have type 1 diabetes who receive an artificial pancreas device system with a closed-loop insulin delivery system, the evidence includes a 13-week multicenter RCT of the iLet Bionic Pancreas System compared to usual care in 219 individuals ages 6 to 79 years with type 1 diabetes.
+Comparator group participants continued their pre-study subcutaneous insulin delivery (either multiple daily injections, an insulin pump without automation of insulin delivery, an insulin pump with predictive low glucose suspend feature, or an insulin pump as part of an HCL system) plus real-time CGM.
+The glycated hemoglobin level decreased from 7.9% to 7.3% in the closed-loop insulin delivery system group and did not change (7.7% at both time points) in the standard-care group (mean adjusted difference at 13 weeks, −0.5%; 95% CI, −0.6% to −0.3%; p<.001).
+The rate of severe hypoglycemia was 17.7 events per 100 participant-years in the closed-loop insulin delivery system group and 10.8 events per 100 participant-years in the standard-care group (p=.39).
 No episodes of diabetic ketoacidosis occurred in either group.
-The trial's results for the subgroups of adults (ages 18 and older) and youth (ages 6 to 17 years) have additionally been reported and were similar to the main results for the full cohort.
+The trial's results for the subgroups of adults (ages 18 and older) and youth (ages 6-17 years) have additionally been reported and were similar to the main results for the full cohort.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 Billing/Coding/Physician Documentation Information